vasily-pavelko/recan/paper/paper.md

 # Statement of need
 Nowadays the pandemic of SARS-COV-2 virus attracts attention to viral diseases and the evolution of its agents.
 Detection of recombinations is more reproducible to perform in an automatic pipeline, rather than use GUI [@Etherington2005; @Lole1999].
 As R language [@R2018] is more widely used by biologists I ported `recan` package from Python to R.

-#The user can change parameters for seqSim function: the sequence that is used for similarity calculation, the sliding window size, the window shift, and a region of interest (to plot only an area where breakpoints occur).

-#HCV_all_seq

-#But if there is a lot of sequences in alignment it is difficult to find exact recombination.
-For nice looking picture it is required to exclude unnecessary lines.

-#HCV_2_seq
 Another package `seqcombo` provides the same analysis [@Yu2021].
 It is important that data with genetic distances for further investigations are available in our package.
 Using `plotly` library for visualization data allows to exclude redundant plot lines from figure.
 A new function `scanSeqSim` for searching areas of recombination was added.
 In `scanSeqSim` you can adjust threshold value and recombination length the minimal number of points  in ‘cross-over’ expressed in the number of the sliding windows for reducing a number of false-positively detected recombination areas.

 # Testing and verification